Welcome to “Basics of Yanado”. Let’s learn some basic things and get on with organizing your daily routine, business or personal life.

 Adding a new list is a piece of cake.
-Find the orange “Add New List” button in the left lower corner and click on it.
-Name your list, choose a status for it and there you go!
+Find the plus icon next to the team’s name in the left sidebar and click on it.
+Besides typing in a list name, there are several options to set:

-Now that you’re done with creating your list let’s move on to adding some tasks to it.
+Now that you’re done with creating your teams and lists let’s move on to adding some tasks to it.

 Each list can have as many tasks included as needed.
 No limits.
 Also, editing, renaming or deleting a task is always a possibility.
 Furthermore, there are some other task options like: